minimaxir/tensorflow-multiprocess-ray/README.md

 * Can run all processes in a single thread and single machine. (e.g. good for Cloud Run)
 * Can run worker tasks asynchronously via `asyncio`. (e.g. model prediction)
-* Creates a single TensorFlow Session/Model to be shared by a worker thread.
+* Creates a single TensorFlow Session/Model to be shared by the worker processes.

-This POC leverages [ray](https://github.com/ray-project/ray) for its multiprocessing capabilities and Distributed TensorFlow for its session management (this is essentially a port of Matthew Rahtz's [Distributed TensorFlow Hello World](https://github.com/mrahtz/distributed_tensorflow_gentle_introduction) w/ ray).
+This POC leverages [ray](https://github.com/ray-project/ray) for its multiprocessing/colocation capabilities and Distributed TensorFlow for its session management (this is essentially a port of Matthew Rahtz's [Distributed TensorFlow Hello World](https://github.com/mrahtz/distributed_tensorflow_gentle_introduction) w/ ray + a few Pythonic improvements).
 It is incredibly hacky, but it is necessary since `tf.Session()` does not play nice with multiple threads and/or processes.

 ## Maintainer/Creator